|Me dressed as my hero circa 2001|

 On previous attempts to appreciate the Smiths I had found them morose and impenetrable.
 But one evening in 1997 I decided to give their first album a go and by the third track I was completely hooked.
 Everything great about the Smiths and their singer Morrissey is present in 'Miserable Lie'.
 It starts off slow and mournful and then suddenly transforms into a melodramatic and self-deprecating teenage diary entry about being really terrible at having it off, sang in falsetto.
 It's a very silly song and I love it.

 After that I got all the other Smiths albums and found the same mixture of camp, wit, melodrama, self-deprecation, and sincerity.
 I loved Johnny Marr's music but it was Morrissey's voice, lyrics, and persona that really drew me to the band.
 It's not hard to see why songs about misery and loneliness and being really terrible at having it off would appeal to a teenager, but lots of bands offer that.
-Morrissey delivered it all in a unique, over the top way that echoed how huge these things seem to a teenager while at the same time acknowledging how ridiculous it all was.
+What made the Smiths exceptional was that Morrissey delivered it all in a unique, over the top way that echoed how huge these things seem to a teenager while at the same time acknowledging how ridiculous it all was.

 Another aspect of Morrissey that appealed to me was his honesty.
 He was unapologetically a pop star, but he was doing it his way.
 Even with all the imitators that followed him he was still like no other pop star around.
 And if occasionally he had said some problematic stuff in interviews, well, that's what happens when you're uncompromising.
 If you speak what's on your mind without dressing it up to protect your image like all the other pop stars then occasionally you're going to say some things that get you into trouble.